KxSystems/docs/docs/ref/cut.md

 ---
-title: Cut, cut – Reference – KDB-X and q documentation
+title: Cut, cut – Reference – kdb+ and q documentation
 description: Cut is a q operator that cuts a list or table into subarrays. cut is a q keyword that cuts a list or table into a matrix into a specified number of columns.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
-keywords: cut, KDB-X, keyword, operator, q
+keywords: cut, kdb+, keyword, operator, q
 ---
 # `_` Cut, `cut`